 Why are ledger entries important?

-There are a number of reasons why ledger entries are oh-so important.
+There are several reasons why ledger entries are oh-so-important.
 Ledger entries:

 Along with the above perks, posting entries to the general ledger helps you catch accounting mistakes in your records.
 Catching mistakes early on helps you steer clear of bigger problems down the road, like inaccurate financial reports and tax filings.